Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 search, and preference configurability.
-I think this could also support many other desirable features, like user preferences (hide/show type annotation, deprecated directives, and custom coloration/syntax), though haven't started working on these, and I have some ideas on how this could be uses to provide translations as well.
+I think this could also support many other desirable features, like user preferences (hide/show type annotation, deprecated directives, and custom coloration/syntax), though haven't started working on these, and I have some ideas on how this could be used to provide translations as well.

-Right now is it not as fast as efficient as I would like to – though it's faster than running Sphinx on the fly – but required some ahead of time processing.
-And crash in many places; It can render most of the documentation of scipy, numpy, xarray, IPython and scikit image.
+Right now, is it not as fast and efficient as I would like to – though it's faster than running Sphinx on the fly – but requires some ahead of time processing.
+And it crashes in many places; it can render most of the documentation of Scipy, NumPy, xarray, IPython and scikit-image.

-I though encourage you to think about what features you are missing when using documentation from withing Jupyter and let me know.
-I hope this could becomme a nice addition to sphinx when consulting documentation from within Jupyter.
+I encourage you to think about what features you are missing when using documentation from within Jupyter and let me know.
+I hope this could become a nice addition to Sphinx when consulting documentation from within Jupyter.

 For now I've submitted a [Letter of intent to CZI EOSS 4](https://docs.google.com/document/d/1hk-Ww7pUwnoHINNhDeP9UOPvNEemAFe-pohK5dCtZPs/edit?usp=sharing)